Course Catalog 2024-2025

 ARH 247 Colloquium: The Art and History of the Book (4 Credits)

 Will books as material objects disappear in the near future?
 Or will the book, a remarkably long-lived piece of communication technology, continue to flourish and develop alongside its electronic counterparts?
 This course surveys the artistry and history of books from the ancient world through medieval manuscripts, hand press books and machine press books, to the digital media of today.
 Students discover how books were made, read, circulated and used in different eras, and explore the role they have played over time in social, political, scientific and cultural change.
 The course involves extensive hands-on work with books and manuscripts from across the centuries and sustained engagement with current debates about book, print and media culture.
-Enrollment limited to12.
-Instructor permission required. {A}{H}
+Instructor permission required.
+Enrollment limited to 12. {A}{H}

 Spring